hermanpetrov/Keyword_search/README.md

 ## Quick guide

 The main navigation around the tool is done by inputting the row numbers.
+Example: if the user would like to selecte the first option on the menu, the user should type in 1 and press enter.

 ![MENU](https://user-images.githubusercontent.com/55134673/166155542-7dea63a6-a73a-42fe-88ca-5400d86bfa64.jpg)